reboot-dev/durable-mcp-python/README.md

 async def main():
     # `connect()` is a helper that creates a streamable HTTP client
     # and session using the MCP SDK.
-You can also write a client the
+You can also write a client that
-    # direclty uses the MCP SDK you prefer!
+    # directly uses the MCP SDK, or use any other MCP client library!
     async with connect(URL + "/mcp") as (
         session, session_id, protocol_version
     ):